Dovah-Quinn/WH3_IE_Buglist/Immortal Empires bugs/Immortal_Empires_Bugs.md

 ## Foreword

 The following is a collection of bugs that I have accumulated over the last week playing immortal empires.
-Each bug will be split by race, and then listed in no particular order.
+Each section opf bugs will be split by the race by which the bug was found, and then listed in no particular order.
 Attached to each is an image where possible and my believed impact of the bug based on the following criteria:

 1. **Minor:** Bugs that are purely cosmetic or have minimal impact on gameplay or its quality of life.
 2. **Major:** Bugs that have an direct negative impact on the gameplay experience or QoL, often by forcing the player to act around it.